kam2ss/Hackers-Playbook/TryHackMe walkthrough/Smol/Smol.md

  |  - http://www.smol.thm/wp-content/plugins/jsmol2wp/readme.txt
 ```

 The `version 1.07` and below are vulnerable and we can also see the location of the `jsmol2wp`.
-So, we navigate to that location and found a few folders and files.
-So, I searched for the `jsmol2wp exploit` and there are a few mentioning `WordPress JSmol2WP <=1.07 - Local File Inclusion`, that is the version we found from earlier `wpscan'.
-There's also a github website for CVE-2018-20463.

 At the same time, we can also use the `Nmap Script` to enumerate further.
 #### Nmap Script
 ```bash
 nmap -p80 --script http-wordpress-enum,http-wordpress-users 10.10.244.177